GamerA1-99/HackDVB-GUI/README.md

 * **The application includes a startup dependency checker that will guide you if any of these are missing.**

 ## **Usage**

+### **After all the dependencies are installed just download the .rar file containing the "HackDVB GUI.exe" file and open it**

 * **Services Tab:** Click "Add Channel" to create a new service.
 Give it a name, provider, and a unique Program Number (SID).
 * **Inputs Tab:** For each service, select an input type (e.g., Playlist) and add your media files.
 Use the "Probe Input Tracks" button to detect and select specific audio or embedded subtitle tracks.